-Net Income Per Share
+Earnings Per Share

-Basic net income per share is computed by dividing the net income attributable to the Company's shares by the weighted-average number of the Company's shares outstanding during the period.
-For purposes of computing diluted net income per share, the weighted-average number of the Company's shares reflects the dilutive effect that could occur if convertible securities were converted into or exercised for the Company's shares.
+Basic earnings per share is computed by dividing the net income attributable to the Company's shares by the weighted-average number of the Company's shares outstanding during the period.
+For purposes of computing diluted earnings per share, the weighted-average number of the Company's shares reflects the dilutive effect that could occur if the convertible term note payable or contingent consideration payable were converted into the Company's shares.